 There are four key DORA metrics that we will cover in detail:

 In this article, we are focusing on Change failure rate.
-So keep on reading to know what Change failure rate is, how we measure it in Pulse, and how your team can start using it to achieve elite engineering performance.
+Keep on reading to learn what Change failure rate is, how we measure it in Pulse, and how your team can start using it to achieve elite engineering performance.

 What is Change failure rate?